anonFT7/cryptic/Backend.md

 # Backend Introduction

-This is an quick Introduction for people who want to contribute too the backend of cryptic-game.
+This is a quick introduction for people who want to contribute to the backend of cryptic-game.
 This file only shows implementations in Python.

 ## Structure

-The Backend is split into multiple parts called microservices written in Python or Java.
-They communicate over our libaries with an main server which handels authentication and communication.
+The backend is split into multiple parts called microservices written in Python or Java.
+They communicate over our libraries with a main server which handles authentication and communication.

 ![](./img/struct.png)

-Furthermore he also allows communication between microservices.
+Furthermore the server also allows communication between microservices.

 ## Our Library

 see [PyPI](https://pypi.org/project/cryptic-game/)

-#### What does it ?
+#### What does it do ?

- - Establiches Connection
+ - Establishes connections
- - Handels Endpoints
+ - Handles endpoints
- - Handels Database Connection
+ - Handles database connection
- - Outvalidate Input
+ - Validates input from client

 #### How to use it ?

- You can define two types of endpoints the first **user_endpoint** this point is accessable from outside and **microservice_endpoint** which can only be called by other microservices.
+ You can define two types of endpoints: **user_endpoint** is accessible from outside and **microservice_endpoint** can only be called by other microservices.

  ```python